-Just remember that general wear and tear will not be covered, so you can't make a claim to replace a sofa that has seen better days, or an old stereo that has stopped working.
+The most important thing to remember is that general wear and tear won’t be covered under any policy, so you can’t claim for a sofa that has seen better days.

-As mentioned above, incidents involving home entertainment equipment, for example, are often covered under standard contents insurance policies - although it's always a good idea to examine the small print to be sure..
+As mentioned above, incidents involving home entertainment equipment, for example, are often covered under standard contents insurance policies - although it's always a good idea to examine the small print to make sure.

 How to avoid making accidental damage claims

-Other obvious steps include keeping valuables and breakable items out of reach as much as possible, and doing your best to keep ball games away from any fragile windows..
+The obvious ways to avoid making accidental damage claims include keeping valuables and breakable items out of reach or in another room, and doing your best to keep ball games away from any fragile windows.

 However, keeping the kids entertained is the best way to prevent them getting into mischief while your back is turned.
-Easy and safe ways to keep them out of trouble while you get on with the chores include asking them to write you a story, using the internet to teach them origami and investing in some good old-fashioned board games.
+Try easy and safe ways to keep them out of trouble, like a story-writing competition, a lego building challenge, baking, playing games in the garden or some good old-fashioned board games.